rysharprules/Command-Line/README.md

 $ program_a > all_output 2>&1 # Send standard output (file descriptor 1) and standard error (file descriptor 2) to the same file (called 'all_output')
 $ program_a > output 2>/dev/null # Suppress errors entirely by piping them to a special file that ignores everything sent to it
 ````

+## Secure shell (SSH)

+Connect to a server/virtual machine (VM) with: `ssh user@hostname`.

+To avoid requiring to enter a password every time, use a SSH key.
+Generate with:

+`ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

+This creates a new `ssh` key, using the provided email as a label.

+When you're prompted to "Enter a file in which to save the key," press Enter.
+This accepts the default file location(`C:\Users\Ryan\.ssh\id_rsa`).

+Three files will be present in .ssh directory:

+1. `id_rsa` - private key
+2. `id_rsa.pub` - public key
+3. `known_hosts` - populated as you connect to trusted servers

+The public key can be add to a servers authorized keys file:

+`vi ~/.ssh/authorized_keys`

+### GitHub

+Adding a SSH key on GitHub is done via these steps:

+1. Login
+2. Go to user Settings
+3. SSH and GPG keys
+4. New SSH key
+5. Add public key from `id_rsa.pub` file

 ## Bash scripting